 prevented war in the Middle East, by pressuring British PM Anthony Eden

-to back away from military intervention.
+to back away from military intervention over the Suez Canal dispute.
 It is well-known that when he

 left office he famously warned against the "military-industrial

 complex"; less well-known are other similar warnings he gave throughout

 News to Me", he recalls a reporter asking Ike in 1951 whether he